bluedragon1221/notes/Linux/Git/Dotfiles (Soft Link).md

 cd ~/dotfiles
 git init
 ```
-You can sync this repo to Github.
+You can sync this repo to GitHub.

 ## Adding Files
 Move the file into `~/dotfiles`, then create a soft link back to it's original location.